LexiFi/dead_code_analyzer/README.md

 If, for a given function and one of its optional argument, all call sites (resp. none of them) provide a value for the argument, then this argument is reported.

+## Contact

+This project was initiated by LexiFi (http://www.lexifi.com) and is part of the SecurOCaml project.

+Contact: alain.frisch@lexifi.com